What Happens to Life Insurance When You Leave a Job?

 blueCheck icon

-You typically have 30 to 31 days to port or convert your coverage before it lapses.
+You have 30 to 31 days to port or convert your coverage before it lapses.
 Timeline requirements vary by employer and state regulations.
 Confirm exact deadlines with your HR department and review your specific policy documents.

 blueCheck icon